-An annual allowance of £10 was voted for a cake for the Mayor's feast, bringing the total annual contribution to the feast to $£50.^3$
+An annual allowance of £10 was voted for a cake for the Mayor's feast, bringing the total annual contribution to the feast to £50.1

 Richard Budd (1715-68).
-Mercer.
+Mercer, at the corner of Mansion House Street and the bridge.
 Elected to the Council 1738.
 Alderman.
 Buried at St Nicolas.
 His first wife Jane Head (1719-51) was the daughter of Joseph Head (II), Mayor in 1713.
 Their daughter Sarah married Osman Vincent, Mayor in 1771.
 Their son Richard Budd Jr (1746-1821, buried at Speen) was an eminent Fellow of the Royal College of Physicians.
-Emma Hamilton, the lover of Admiral Lord Nelson, started her career as the housemaid of Richard Budd Jr while the latter resided at Blackfriars.4
+Emma Hamilton, the lover of Admiral Lord Nelson, started her career as the housemaid of Richard Budd Jr while the latter resided at Blackfriars.2